 Attested: Mentioned by all the main ancient sources, including Ptolemy 2,3,17 Εβορακον, Ravenna Cosmography Eburacum, Antonine ItineraryEburacum and Eburaco, plus various inscriptions and early writers, sometimes with vowel U, sometimes with O.

 Name origin: Latin ebur (whose genitive eboris contains an O) ‘ivory’, referring to boars' tusks, offers a perfect fit to the observed name.
-York's later strong association with boars has been dismissed as a later reinterpretation based upon Germanic words such OE eofor ‘wild boar’, in order to support a theory that the name originated in a Celtic word for ‘yew’ ancestral to Irish ibar ‘yew, etc’, Breton evor ‘black alder, etc’, Welsh efwr ‘hogweed, etc’.
-These words come from PIE ei- ‘bright, red’, which has descendants throughout Europe, and is neither distinctively Celtic nor uniquely associated with yew trees.
-Long before Romans lost control of York, a traveller from there set up a stone altar in Bordeaux with a detailed image of a boar on one side, securely dated to AD 237.
-The –acum part was a common adjectival ending seen in early place names, especially in Gaul.
+The -acum part was a common adjectival ending seen in early place names, especially in Gaul.
+York's later strong association with boars has been dismissed as a reinterpretation based upon Germanic words such OE eofor ‘wild boar’, but, long before Romans lost control of York, a traveller from there set up a stone altar in Bordeaux with a detailed image of a boar on one side, securely dated to AD 237.
+How *ebur- may have evolved linguistically is discussed at length here.